 As the Select Committee on Indian Affairs grappled with the report of the Commission and the many other Indian issues that were presented to it during the 95th Congress, it became increasingly evident that if the Congress was to continue to meet its constitutional, legal, and historical responsibilities in the area of Indian affairs, an ongoing legislative committee with adequate expertise and resources should be re‑established in the Senate.

 Senate Resolution 405, to make the Select Committee on Indian Affairs a permanent committee of the Senate, was introduced by Senator Abourezk on February 22, 1978.
 The measure was amended by the Senate Committee on Rules and Administration to extend the life of the committee for two years until January 2, 1981, and was agreed to by the Senate on October 14, 1978.
 In the 96th Congress, Senator John Melcher, who was at the time Chairman of the Select Committee on Indian Affairs, introduced Senate Resolution 448 to make it a permanent committee.
-The Resolution had 28 cosponsors, and was reported by the Committee on Rules and Administration with an amendment to extend the Select Committee to January 2, 1984, and to expand the membership to seven members commencing in the 97th Congress.
+The Resolution had 29 cosponsors, and was reported by the Committee on Rules and Administration with an amendment to extend the Select Committee to January 2, 1984, and to expand the membership to seven members commencing in the 97th Congress.
 Senate Resolution 448 was adopted by the Senate on December 11, 1980.

 On April 28, 1983, Senator Mark Andrews, Chairman of the Select Committee on Indian Affairs in the 98th Congress, introduced Senate Resolution 127 to make the Committee a permanent committee.
 This Resolution had 28 cosponsors.
 On November 1, 1983, the Senate Committee on Rules and Administration voted unanimously to report the Resolution without amendment, and the Resolution was so reported on November 2, 1983 (S. Rept.
 98‑294).
 On November 18, 1983, the last day of the first session of the 98th Congress, the Senate agreed to an extension of the Select Committee to July 1, 1984, in order to allow time for debate.
 By the time Senate Resolution 127 was brought to the floor for consideration there were 60 cosponsors.
-On June 4, 1984, the Select Committee on Indian Affairs was made a permanent committee of the Senate (S. Res.
+On June 6, 1984, the Select Committee on Indian Affairs was made a permanent committee of the Senate (S. Res.
 127, 98th Cong., 2nd Sess.).
-In 1993, the Select Committee on Indian Affairs was re-designated as the Committee on Indian Affairs (' 25, S. Res.
+In 1993, the Select Committee on Indian Affairs was re-designated as the Committee on Indian Affairs (Sec.
+25, S. Res.
 71, 103rd Cong., 1st Sess.).